maneatingape/advent-of-code-rust/README.md

 # Advent of Code [![checks-badge]][checks-link] [![docs-badge]][docs-link]

-Complete 2023 to 2015 entries written in Rust for the annual [Advent of Code] challenge, solving 450 stars in less than 1 second.
+In progress 2024 and complete 2023 to 2015 entries written in Rust for the annual [Advent of Code] challenge, solving 450 stars in less than 1 second.

 ## Features